When is the right time to use a modal window?

 In this post, we’ll examine modal dialogs and when and how to use them effectively.

-What is a Modal Dialog?
+What is a modal dialog?

 A modal dialog—also known as a modal window or lightbox—is an interface component that appears in front of the main window.
 When a modal appears, the user cannot interact with the main window until they either complete the action or cancel the step.
 Modals focus the users' attention on critical actions or information in a website or application.